This Hakone guide will show you the best route to getting around Hakone — especially for those who only have a day to

 Being in Hakone felt a lot like exploring Disneyland; think pirate ships, old trains that climb mountains and cable ropeways that hover over misty volcanic valleys.
-The diversity of landscape almost felt almost as though everything was carefully planned and sectioned out into the different worlds like in Disneyland.
+The diversity of landscape almost felt as though everything was carefully planned and sectioned out into the different worlds like in Disneyland.

 Getting Around With A Hakone Free Pass

 This is the only pass you’ll need to cover all the key sights in Hakone.
-It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach each attraction and discounts to some certain attractions as well as shopping.
+It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach the main attractions as well as discounts on certain vendors.

 If you’re wondering whether the pass is worth its value since we’re only using it for a day, find out from our budget breakdown at the end of the post to find out.

 Getting from Tokyo to Hakone